Nokia, China's Xiaomi sign patent deal

-HELSINKI Telecoms network equipment maker Nokia and Chinese smartphone maker Xiaomi Technology have signed a patent licensing agreement, the companies said on Wednesday.
+HELSINKI (Reuters) - Telecoms network equipment maker Nokia and Chinese smartphone maker Xiaomi Technology have signed a patent licensing agreement, the companies said on Wednesday.

 The companies did not provide financial details of the agreement, saying it includes a cross license to each company's cellular standard patents.